briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

-    4. _(4)_ Subsections (a)(2) and (a)(3) of this section do not apply to a law enforcement officer, or other person sworn to enforce the criminal and traffic laws of the state, using an electric bicycle while in the performance of the officer’s duties.
+    4. _(4)_ Subsections (a)(2) and (a)(3) of this section do not apply to a law enforcement officer, or other person sworn to enforce the criminal and traffic laws of the state, using an electric bicycle while in the performance of the officer's duties.

 2. _(b)_